When to call 911

 Medical Priority Dispatch System (MPDS)

-For non-life threatening conditions, patients may have a longer wait time for an ambulance.
-Communications officers will continue to monitor patients with follow up phone calls, and if their condition worsens, the call will be re-prioritized.
+For less urgent conditions, patients may have a longer wait time for an ambulance.
+Communications officers will continue to monitor patients with follow-up phone calls, and if their condition worsens, the call will be re-prioritized.

 It’s important to remember that a longer wait time does not mean your call is not important.
 Rather, it means paramedics are responding to someone who needs immediate care.
 York Region paramedics are committed to helping you as quickly as possible.